Self-isolate and get a test if you or anyone in your household has symptoms.

 From 26 April

-- outdoor wedding receptions will be permitted for up to 30 people
+Organised outdoor activities and outdoor wedding receptions are permitted for up to 30 people.

 COVID-19 alert levels